hamzehkhazaei/Azure_Lab/README.md

 2. Open the terminal in the Windows machine, i.e., cmd.exe, program.
 3. From there `ssh` to the *server1* by running: `ssh eecs@192.168.0.100`
    - The username and password for connecting to *Ubuntu* are **different** than Windows VM.
-For Ubuntu servers use `eecs` as both username and password.
+For Ubuntu servers, use `eecs` as both username and password.
    - Repeat step 1 for server2, server3 and server4 as well.
-   - At this point you should have 4 terminal attached to your 4 Ubuntu VMs as the picture bellow.
+   - At this point, you should have 4 terminals attached to your 4 Ubuntu VMs, as shown in the picture below.
    - You can see all the allocated and used resources for each VM at the beginning of the session (i.e., hard disk).

    <p align="center">